appiwat-it/appiwat-slack/README.md

 > npm i @appiwat/slack

 ## Add ENV for SLACK_WEBHOOK_URL
-The default SLACK_WEBHOOK_URL is access from process.env.SLACK_WEBHOOK_URL.
+The default SLACK_WEBHOOK_URL is accessed from process.env.SLACK_WEBHOOK_URL.
 However, we can also pass the incoming webhook URL via `sendMessage( options, url )` as well.

 ### Usage
 ```